Metropolitan Community Church

 The Metropolitan Community Church (MCC), also known as the Universal Fellowship of Metropolitan Community Churches (UFMCC), is an international LGBT-affirming mainline Protestant Christian denomination.
+MCC claims to be “the world’s first church group with a primary, positive ministry to gays, lesbians, bisexual, and transgender persons.”

 The fellowship has Official Observer status with the World Council of Churches.
 The MCC was denied membership in the US National Council of Churches in 1992, but many local MCC congregations are members of local ecumenical partnerships around the world and MCC currently belongs to several statewide councils of churches in the United States.
 The MCC has also been considered to be non-denominational.

-According to a census of the association published in 2025, it would have 172 churches in 20 countries.
+According to a census of the association published in 2025, it had 172 churches in 20 countries.